SmartterHealth/Virtual-Rounding/README.md

 _Version: 0.1
 Updated 3/22/2020_
 _Please check back here end of day 3/23/2020.
-Documentation will be updated and supporting files/scripts will be available at that time._
+Documentation will be updated and supporting files/scripts for large sclae provisioning will be available at that time.
+In the meantime, manual provisioning is recommended._

 ## Overview